espocrm/documentation/docs/administration/web-to-lead.md

 ## Lead capture

-By utilizing the Lead Capture feature, an administrator can create an entry point for capturing leads through API or web forms.
+By utilizing the Lead Capture feature, an administrator can create entry points for capturing Leads through API and web forms.
 Follow Administration > Lead Capture to create a Lead Capture record.

 Parameters: